What is CAPA and Why You Need It?

 CAPA splits between two distinct but related functions:

 Corrective Action (CA) is a step that is taken to remove the causes of an existing nonconformity or undesirable situation.
-Corrective action will target the root cause so that the non-conformity or undesirable situation does not re-occur.
+As Corrective action will target the root cause so that the non-conformity or undesirable situation does not re-occur.
 Corrective Action can be considered as a ‘Problem Solving’.
 It is an extension of Root Cause Analysis (RCA).
 The first goal of CA is to find the root cause, base event or error that preceded the problem.
 The second goal is to take action directed at the root cause or error.

 Preventive Action (PA) is a step that is taken to remove the causes of potential nonconformities or potential situations that are undesirable.
 Preventive action is like risk management, where the non-conformity or undesirable situation has not actually occurred.
 We need to anticipate the risks or undesirable situation that may occur and then think of actions that shall eliminate the cause of non-conformity.